dabc24/homeassistant_nationalrailtimes_lovelace/README.md

 # Home Assistant National Rail Times Card with support for platform numbers
 A custom Home Assistant card for the Lovelace theme to show next available trains to specific stops through the National Rail Darwin API.

+Based upon previous work by @crismc (https://github.com/crismc/)

+This version adds support for platform numbers and a countdown timer until you need to leave.

 To be used with the Home Assistant custom component homeassistant_nationalrailtimes_integration (https://github.com/crismc/homeassistant_nationalrailtimes_integration)

 [![License][license-shield]](LICENSE.md)